Using IoT to monitor pumps and undertake predictive and preventative maintenance.

 Data integrity

 Your ability to make the right decisions is entirely reliant on the integrity of the data you collect, therefore, making sure that any solution has reliable connectivity is key to ensuring your data is always up-to-date and that you can rely on it to make critical business decisions in real-time.
-However, things do go wrong, so with this solution, it was critical for us to test that the data coming from the water facility matched that being shown on the dashboards and to build in capability to back-fill data in sequence in the event that any communication link ever went down, such as through a 4G outage.
+However, things do go wrong, so with our Pump Monitoring IoT solution, it was critical for us to test that the data coming from the water facility matched that being shown on the dashboards and to build in capability to back-fill data in sequence in the event that any communication link ever went down, such as through a 4G outage.

 Industrial data science